-The judging for the 2021 Junior Duck Stamp National Contest will begin on April 16, 2021 and a winner will be announced when judging is completed.
-The winning art will be made into a stamp, which goes on sale beginning June 25, 2021.
+The judging for the 2023 Junior Duck Stamp National Contest will be held at the end of March/beginning of April and a winner will be announced when judging is completed.
+The winning art will be made into a stamp, which goes on sale beginning June 2023.

-Madison Grimm, a 13-year-old from South Dakota, took top honors in the Service’s National Junior Duck Stamp Art Contest with her acrylic rendition of a wood duck.
-Her artwork will grace the 2020-2021 Junior Duck Stamp, which will go on sale June 26 and supports conservation education for students in kindergarten through 12th grade.
+Madison Grimm, a 15-year-old from South Dakota, took top honors in the Service’s National Junior Duck Stamp Art Contest with her acrylic rendition of a male green-winged teal.
+Her artwork graces the 2022-2023 Junior Duck Stamp, which went on sale June 2022 and supports conservation education for students in kindergarten through 12th grade.
+See the winning artwork.

 The art and conservation message competition serve as the “final project” – an opportunity for students to share what they have learned about waterfowl and habitat conservation through the curriculum or through their own study and observation.